On International Day of the Girl Sport Ireland launches a video with a message from teenage girls to sport

 • Video aims to spark discussion around issues that can lead to girls dropping out of sport.

-Today (October 11, 2024), on International Day of the Girl, Sport Ireland’s Her Moves campaign have launched a video with a message from teenage girls to sport.
+On International Day of the Girl (October 11, 2024), Sport Ireland’s Her Moves campaign have launched a video with a message from teenage girls to sport.
 The video, titled ‘It’s Complicated, is inspired by conversations with girls and aims to amplify their voices and spark discussion around the issues they say contribute to them dropping out of sport.

 Sport in Ireland, particularly women’s sport, is at an all-time high.
 However, Sport Ireland research shows around 30% fewer girls are involved in sports at secondary school level than in primary school.
 Her Moves aims to change this by supporting National Governing Bodies and Local Sports Partnerships when engaging with girls directly and adapting sporting opportunities to better suit their needs.